 The things no mum-to-be wants to hear: Round two

 When I was pregnant with Rex, I remember people being all too ready to 'warn' me about what was to come.
 "Get all the sleep you can now," and "Just you wait".
-Oh, and don't even get me started on the horror stories people felt the need to share about childbirth.
+Oh, and don't even get me started on the horror stories people felt the need to share about childbirth or why everyone feels the need to comment on your size when you've a bun in the oven (round up of the best maternity clothes here fyi).
 I always found these comments to be a tad unnecessary and, frankly, a bit dick-ish.

 However, after Rex was born, I understood it, to a degree.
 These people were sharing their experience and, in their own way, trying to prepare me for the reality of having a baby.
 And I quickly realised why.